jajan20/real-time-web-project/readme.md

 * Build a Node Web App which consumes an external data source through an API and serves a frontend using routing and templating techniques.
 * Create a "live" web app which reflects changes to the back-end data model in reactive front-end views, using real-time, event-based, messaging technologies like sockets or server-sent-events.
 * Describe their work in a professional readme with insightful diagrams showing the life cycle of their data.

+## Conclusion
+At first, I was afraid that this assignment was too hard for me.
+But after diving into the resources I managed to come up with a simple, working real-time application.
+I'm still having trouble understanding a couple of things but at least I'm at a level that when given enough time I can figure most of it out.

 <!-- Maybe a table of contents here? 📚 -->